asciidude/asciidude/README.md

 ### Hello!
-⚡ I'm thread90.
+⚡ I'm thread90, better known as pxpcandy.
 Fun fact!
 I'm bad at coding :) LOL!

 📫 How to reach me: You can reach me on my Discord server or through email: https://discord.gg/wSgMWdv / zusk@rigidnetwork.com